History of Berliner FC Dynamo (1989–2004): The financial crisis (2001)

 More players left the team during the summer.
 Sebastian Hahn left for FC Rot-Weiss Essen, Mario Kallnik and Aka Adeck Mba for 1.
 FC Magdeburg and Falk Jarling for F.C.
 Hansa Rostock.
-Kallnik had played in a total of 242 matches for BFC Dynamo since the 1994-95 season.
+Kallnik had played in a total of 242 matches for BFC Dynamo since the 1994–95 season.
 The total debts were now estimated at 5.5 million Deutsche Mark, of which 4.2 million were alleged to be loans from Lipro AG and 1.3 million were alleged to be current liabilities.
-The club founded the spinoff company BFC Marketing GmbH to facilitate collaborations.
+The club founded the spin-off company BFC Marketing GmbH to facilitate collaborations.
 The professional team could be outsourced to the spin-off company.
-AOK would accept payment in instalments and demanded an initial installment of 50,000 Deutsche Mark on 16 July 2001.
+AOK would accept payment in installments and demanded an initial installment of 50,000 Deutsche Mark on 16 July 2001.
 But some of the money raised by the supporters had been used to make payments to players and coaches.
 No payment to AOK had yet been made by the end of July 2001.
-In early August 2001, sports director Reker traveled to Moscow to discuss a partnership with FC Dynamo Moscow.
+In early August 2001, sporting director Reker traveled to Moscow to discuss a partnership with FC Dynamo Moscow.
 The plan was for FC Dynamo Moscow to invest in BFC Marketing GmbH and for BFC Dynamo to serve as a farm team for FC Dynamo Moscow in Europe.
 The purpose was a collaboration in player transfers and sponsors between the two clubs.
 The club had support from the former state secretary of the Russian Embassy in its contacts with FC Dynamo Moscow.
 Vice President Günter Haake was a functionary in EHC Dynamo Berlin during the German reunification and had had good contacts in Russia since the East German era.
 Haake had recently served as managing director of Eisbären Berlin.

 Former goalkeeper and ten-time East German champion Bodo Rudwaleit agreed to help the team as the reserve goalkeeper, behind Nico Tomaschewski, in the match against VfB Lichterfelde in NOFV-Oberliga Nord on 15 August 2001.
 Rudwaleit was 44 years old at the time.
 The new reserve goalkeeper Lubomir Padalik had not yet received permission to play.
 A preliminary insolvency administrator was appointed for the club.
+The assignment went to the Berlin law firm Wolfgang Schröder.
 All expenses would now need to be approved by the administrator.
 The remaining three Romanian players did not participate with the team from mid-August.
 Silvian Cristescu and Dănuț Oprea had traveled to Romania because they did not receive their salaries.
 Reker stated that Lipro AG signed a contract for the current season and was still the club's sponsor.
 He pointed out that Lipro AG had taken over most of the club's old debts and that it was thanks to Lipro AG that the club had been able to avoid a crisis last season.
-BFC Dynamo defeated Eisenhüttenstädter FC Stahl 4–0 away, with two goals by Tomasz Suwary, on the fourth matchday, 29 August 2001.
+BFC Dynamo defeated Eisenhüttenstädter FC Stahl 4–0 away, with two goals by Tomasz Suwary, on the 14th matchday, 29 August 2001.